srya-b/uc-contracts/uc/README.md

 # uc-contract
 This is a python implementation of the UC framework alongside the changes required for smart contract applications to be expressed.
-Use `pip install -r requirements.txt` to install all required pip modules for this project.
-Don't forget to run `pip install -e src/` to install this repository as an extra package before running the codes inside this project.
-Python version is **>= 3.5.3**.

 ## Tutorial